Bosnian Church: Organization and characteristics

-Djed

-The church was headed by a bishop, called djed ('grandfather'), and had a council of twelve men called strojnici.
-The monk missionaries were known as krstjani or kršćani ('adherents of the cross' or 'christians').
-Some of the adherents resided in small monasteries, known as hiže (hiža, 'house'), while others were wanderers, known as gosti (gost, 'guest').
+The church was headed by a bishop, called djed ("grandfather"), and had a council of twelve men called strojnici.
+The monk missionaries were known as krstjani or kršćani ('adherents of the Cross' or 'Christians').
+Some of the adherents resided in small monasteries, known as hiže (hiža, 'house'), while others were wanderers, known as gosti (gost, "guest").
 It is difficult to ascertain how the theology differed from that of the Orthodox and Catholic.
 The practices were, however, unacceptable to both.

 The Church was mainly composed of monks in scattered monastic houses.
 It had no territorial organization and it did not deal with any secular matters other than attending people's burials.
 It did not involve itself in state issues very much.
 Notable exceptions were when King Stephen Ostoja of Bosnia, a member of the Bosnian Church himself, had a djed as an advisor at the royal court between 1403 and 1405, and an occasional occurrence of a krstjan elder being a mediator or diplomat.

-Hval's Codex
+Origin

+There are several conclusions made by scholars regarding the origin and formation of the Bosnian Church.